AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_ClaimTypeName.md

 #### 404

-Tenant or Identity Provider not found.
+Tenant or identity provider not found.

 #### 500